Hardrick98/TheCompleteRobots/README.md

 dict_keys(['pose2D_total', 'pose2D', 'pose3D_total', 'pose3D', 'camera_params', 'bb2D'])
 ```

-pose3D_total and pose2D_total
-Contain the poses of all links or entities visible in the scene.
+`pose3D_total` and `pose2D_total` contain the poses of all links or entities visible in the scene.
 The number of joints may vary between robots, depending on their kinematic structure.

-pose3D and pose2D
-Contain the pose of the main robot, represented with a consistent joint hierarchy across all samples.
+`pose3D` and `pose2D` contain the pose of the main robot, represented with a consistent joint hierarchy across all samples.

 | Joint Index | Joint Name     |
 |--------------|----------------|